heioli/deep_reinforcement_nanodegree_project_1/README.md

 ### Introduction

-This project trains an agent to navigate (and collect bananas!) in a large, square world.
+In this project, we train an agent to navigate (and collect bananas!) in a large, square world.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.